volkamerlab/volkamerlab_org/README.md

 1. Fork and create a branch on your fork.
 2. Install `hugo` and run `hugo serve` on this directory while editing.
 It will autoreload changes on `localhost:1313`.
 3. Add, commit, push and submit PR.
+Netlify will create a deploy preview for you on the PR.
 4. Wait for review.

 ## Where to look for modifications